 “You can tell me what you’re planning for the Milkmaids.”

-For fuck’s sake, not her, too!
+For fuck’s sake, not her, too.
 “Why would I tell you that?”

-“So I can tell Bucky and then he can tell all of the players who are begging him for details.
+“So, I can tell Bucky and then he can tell all of the players who are begging him for details.
 They can’t get anything out of you.
 You’re making him miserable, and when he’s miserable, I’m miserable.”
 She steps closer and shakes her finger at me.
 “You do not want to make me miserable, Coach Stern.”

 That’s very brave of her, considering what happened to her the last time she got in my face.
 I decide to be nice.
 I got laid last night.
-I’m feeling at one with the universe.
+I’m feeling at one with the Universe.
 “I don’t tell anybody my game day strategies,” I say.
 “I think you’d be hard pressed to find a coach who does.”

 “This is different.”